netobserv/netobserv.github.io/content/posts/2025-10-28-whats-new-1-10/index.md

 In Network Observability CLI, there were significant improvements in the user interface and ease of use.
 The UI was completely revised and supports the mouse.
 Columns in the flow table and selection of graphs to display for metrics are customizable.
 It is now able to display graphs and packet captures without resorting to external programs.

 In Network Observability, it is easier to create a FlowCollector and FlowMetric instance.
 It is more secure with the use of network policies.
 The custom alerts and Network Health Dashboard, while still in Technology Preview, are signs of things to come.
 As we move beyond insights into analysis, give us feedback on this and other topics on the [discussion board](https://github.com/netobserv/network-observability-operator/discussions).

+_Special thanks to Joel Takvorian, Julien Pinsonneau, and Amogh Rameshappa Devapura for reviewing._